Venue: Conference Room 1a, County Hall, Ruthin

 The Chief Executive of Denbighshire County Council informed the Committee that there would always be problems or matters of concern relating to pupils’ education.
 It was both GwE and the local education authority’s responsibility to identify and understand the ‘problems’ and put measures in place to address and solve them.
 He advised members that he had confidence in this new model and that it would achieve the desired outcomes.
 The Committee:

-(i) subject to the above observations on the revised structure and working practices to ... view the full minutes text for item 6.
+(i) subject to the above observations on the revised structure and working practices to support school improvement in Denbighshire’s schools, to endorse the model; and

 To consider the following reports from the Statutory and Corporate Complaints Officer (copies attached) which seek members’ observations on Services’ performance in complying with the Council’s corporate complaints procedure ‘Your Voice’ and to identify any areas that may benefit from further scrutiny.